nachocaru/xaprb.com/content/blog/2006-11-28-how-to-write-sql-join-clauses-more-compactly.md

 title: How to write SQL JOIN clauses more compactly
 date: "2006-11-28"
 permalink: /2006/11/28/how-to-write-sql-join-clauses-more-compactly/
-description:
-  - >
-    How to write join clauses so they are more compact and readable, less confusing, and easier to debug
 ---
 Here's a way to write join clauses so they are more compact, more readable, and less confusing.